 Despite the wealth of evidence reviewed here, it pertains only to OECD countries and, within that firmament, the majority of studies cover Anglo-Saxon countries, whose experiences may differ in important respects from the rest.
 The representativeness of the results is therefore in question.
-Also our understanding of the relationships uncovered in the existing sample of countries is often fragile.
+Also, understanding of the relationships uncovered in the existing sample of countries is often fragile.
 Examples are the difficulty of measuring levels of and changes in bargaining structure, and the ambiguity surrounding transforming industrial relations practices and firm performance.
 Issues of causality loom particularly large.
 Many of the relationships examined here are descriptive and have a basis in cross-section analysis.
-There is a pressing need for use of better data at the micro level allowing controls for firm and worker fixed effects, in the absence of which spurious attributions of the direction of causality are all too easily made.
+There is a pressing need for use of better (high-dimensional) data at the micro level allowing controls for firm and worker fixed effects, in the absence of which spurious attributions of the direction of causality are all too easily made.

 Summary and policy advice

 Unions have both beneficial and harmful effects in theory.